 Updated: Sep 3

 Sadly, you have to go all the way to Dublin to see this famous manuscript, which now resides in the library at Trinity College.

 The famous Book Of Kells is an illuminated manuscript of the four gospels of the New Testament written in Latin and highly decorated, it really is a work of art.
 It is believed to have been written around 800BC by Columban monks from Iona, and is named after the town of Kells because it was kept at the abbey there for many centuries.

 Despair not, my friends, because you don’t have to go all the way to Dublin to view this masterpiece, oh no!
-For through the wonders of modern technology you can view it in its entirety right here on aliisaacstoryteller… I give you… The Book of Kells!
+For through the wonders of modern technology you can view the Book of Kells right here!